jeremyruppel/hoagie/README.md

 - `description` - a short description of your application.
 - `subcommands` - short descriptions of known subcommands.

+## Creating subcommands

+**hoagie** searches your `PATH` for available subcommands.
+Subcommand files must be executable and must be prefixed with your application's name.
+For example, if your application is named `calc`, an executable file named `calc-foo` in your `PATH` will be invoked when you run `calc foo`.

+> An easy way to get executable files into your `PATH` is to leverage npm's `bin` property.

+**hoagie** does not put any restriction on what language you write your subcommands in.
+Use bash, ruby, python, perl, anything that your system supports.
+This also means that **hoagie** does not provide an option parser for your subcommand. **hoagie** will pass on any leftover flags and arguments to your subcommand and you can parse them however you wish.

+### Subcommand descriptions

+**hoagie** will look in your application's package.json for a `subcommands` hash.
+The keys of this hash should be known subcommand names and the values should be the help text for each subcommand you would like to be displayed.

+### Subcommand help

+Subcommands are expected to handle the `--help` flag.
+When a user runs `calc help foo`, **hoagie** will invoke `calc foo --help` so that your program can display whatever help text you'd like.

 ## License

 [ISC License][LICENSE]